- August 03, 1989

 - Not Active

-Jules Bianchi was a racing driver from France who died on 17th of July 2015 after injuries sustained during Formula 1 Japanese Grand Prix nine months earlier.
+Jules Bianchi was a racing driver from France who died on July 17, 2015, after injuries sustained during Formula 1 Japanese Grand Prix nine months earlier.
+He's the last fatal victim in Formula One World Championship.

 The grandson of Le Mans winner